 - AMS "Headlines & Deadlines for Students" - The American Mathematical Society invites you to sign up for "Headlines & Deadlines for Students," a free monthly email service that includes news, links to helpful resources, and deadlines for applications for fellowships and grants, meeting registrations, and more.
 Each email news or deadline item links to a site for details, or to more information on the "Headlines & Deadlines for Students" web page.

 There are some job titles below for you to see.
 They could all be filled by mathematicians.
 You may be surprised by this, but Mathematics is one of the most employable majors you can have.
-You may also be surprised that Mathematician was recently named the "Best Occupation" by the Wall Street Journal.
+In a 2009 study, Mathematician was recently named the "Best Occupation" by CareerCast.com.
 Also, Actuary and Statistician are second and third, respectively.

 Money Magazine has also created a ranking of "Best Jobs in America".
 Not surprisingly, several of the Top 10 are jobs for mathematicians.